Seneca-ICTOER/Intro2C/docs/F-Refinements/more-input-and-output.md

  2 Large Duster 45.98
 ```

 The first statement reads the first two fields stopping at the second delimiter or once memory is full, whichever comes first.
-If the statement has encountered the second delimiter, the second statement reads the price; if not, the alternate version of the second statement skips the remaining characters in the field and the second delimiter and only then reads the price.
+If the statement has encountered the second delimiter, the second statement reads the `price`; if not, the alternate version of the second statement skips the remaining characters in the field and the second delimiter and only then reads the `price`.

 The program stops reading altogether as soon as it encounters a record with other than 3 input values - the quantity, the descriptive string and the second delimiter.